-Uses wide horizontal handle for better ergonomics.
+Uses a wide horizontal handle for better ergonomics.
 Works equally well with other mashable fruits and vegetables, such as berries and avocados.
 Smaller holes create creamier potatoes.
+Very easy to clean after use thanks to its flatter surface area.

-Large circular blade resists bending under pressure.
-Handle fits hand well, requires little pressure.
-Creates a uniform mashing size, no lumps or chunks.
+The large circular blade resists bending under pressure.
+The handle fits in the hand well and requires little pressure.
+Creates a uniform mashing size with no lumps or chunks.
+Comes with an integrated bowl scraper that makes it easy to get every bit of food you need.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.